siduction/sidu-manual/data/en/0510-samba_en.md

 umount /media/server_share
 ~~~

-To mount a Samba share automatically, the following pattern can be added to the `/etc/fstab` file:
+To mount a Samba share automatically, the *`/etc/fstab`* file can be amended according to this pattern:

 ~~~
 //server/share /mnt/server_share cifs noauto,x-systemd.automount,x-systemd.idle-timeout=300,\
 user=username,password=**********,uid=$UID,gid=$GID 0 0
 ~~~
 However, it is not recommended to write the password in plain text to fstab.
-A better variant is to display **`.smbcredentials`** with the following content:
+A better alternative is to display **`.smbcredentials`** with the following content:

 ~~~
 username=<user>
 password=<password>
 ~~~

-The resulting entry for /etc/fstab is then
+The resulting entry for *`/etc/fstab`* is:

 ~~~
 //server/share /mnt/server_share cifs noauto,x-systemd.automount,x-systemd.idle-timeout=300,\
 credentials=</path/to/.smbcredentials>,uid=$UID,gig=$GID 0 0
 ~~~
-$UID and $GID are the corresponding uid and gid of the user to whom the share should be given.
+$UID and $GID are the corresponding uid and gid of the user whom the share should be given to.
-But you can also write uid=username gid=users.
+But you can also write **`uid=username gid=users`**.

 ### siduction as samba server

 Of course, siduction can also provide an SMB server.
-To describe the setup as a Samba server here in the manual would be
+Describing the setup as a Samba server here in the manual
-would go beyond the scope of this manual.
-The internet has many HowTo's on how to set up a
+would go beyond its scope.
+The internet provides many HowTo's on this topic.
-Samba server.

-Our recommendations on this topic:
+Our recommendations:

 [debian - a minimal Samba setup](https://wiki.debian.org/Samba/ServerSimple)
 [Raspberry Pi - samba server](https://pimylifeup.com/raspberry-pi-samba/)
 [ubuntu - install and configure samba](https://ubuntu.com/tutorials/install-and-configure-samba#1-overview)
 [redhat - using samba as a server](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/deploying_different_types_of_servers/assembly_using-samba-as-a-server_deploying-different-types-of-servers)

-There are many more sites on this topic on the net.
+There are many more sites on this topic on the web.

-<div id="rev">Last edited: 2021/26/08</div>
+<div id="rev">Last edited: 2022/01/30</div>